chocolatey/choco-wiki/How-To-Host-Feed.md

 * CPU - 4 cores (Recommend more)
 * RAM - 16GB+ (4GB of RAM reserved specifically for JRE)
 * Storage (HDD) - At least 2-5TB of free space for a local file store of artifacts.
 [How much space do you need?](https://blog.sonatype.com/2012/01/sizing-nexus-how-much-space-do-you-need/)
+* Chocolatey Repository Type: NuGet

 See https://help.sonatype.com/repomanager3/system-requirements for more details.

+**PRICING**: Starts at free (for Sonatype Nexus Repository Manager) - https://www.sonatype.com/nexus-product-pricing.

 #### Sonatype Nexus Repository Manager 3 High Availability

+* 3 Node Cluster of Nexus Repository Manager Pro (NXRM Pro) instances (see Nexus 3 above for requirements).
+* Network: High Speed LAN (all NXRM Pro Servers must be on same LAN for syncing purposes).
+* Shared Storage: Appliance-based (such as NAS), or software-based (such as SMB).
+This will be shared across all Servers, so they will need to be able to read and write to it at high speed.
+Recommend appliance-based (NAS) with 3 times the total size of what you will store (and a backup) - 2-5TB+ space.
+* Load Balancer: Assume powerful - this will be software-based (such as nginx or HAProxy) or an appliance (such as F5 or Citrix).
+* Does not support cross-datacenter replication - only supports single datacenter.

 See https://help.sonatype.com/repomanager3/high-availability-introduction for details.
-It is very light on requirements, so assume similar to Artifactory's setup, minus a need for an external database.
+It is very light on requirements, so assume similar to Artifactory's HA setup, minus a need for an external database.

+**PRICING**: Please see https://www.sonatype.com/nexus-product-pricing and contact Sonatype as it is not clear.
+You need at least 3 NXRM (Nexus Repository Manager) Pro licenses.
+There may be additional costs.

 #### ProGet